 Update – 30 August 2014: After a month the measure was revoked.
-The number of buses will be increased by 200 vehicles, as I stated in the blog post.
-But it won’t be illegal to allow standing passengers.
+The number of buses will be increased (200 vehicles will be added), as I stated in the blog post.
+It won’t be illegal to allow standing passengers.
 The number of standing passengers decreased from 18% to 7%.
 The main reason for revoking the measure is that in September the new semester at university begins and the number of bus passengers will be higher than now.
 So, we are back to normal and it’s allowed to stand in the red Kyeonggi-buses.

 A huge change awaits the public transportation in the capital region of Korea: In order to improve convenience and safety of buses, standing passengers won’t be allowed anymore on the majority of red buses.
 This measure was announced by the Ministry of Land, Infrastructure and Transport (MOLIT) in June and next week the measure will be implemented.